 All of this then reverts back to the large baby paragraphs above.
 It depends on how well your glucose is controlled, and a number of factors.
 I do find that most diabetic women are at least induced by 40 weeks.

-Prior to the past few years, often they were induced WEEKS before their due date, but lately they’d prefer baby stay inside a bit longer.
+Prior to the past few years, often they were induced WEEKS before their due date, but lately they’d prefer baby stay inside a bit longer unless there are other health problems or medical problems.

 Preeclampsia